 Toma is one of the most famous Italian cheeses.
-Its name is derived from the process of cheese making.
-'Toma' actually means 'cheese made by the farmer himself'!
+The cheese name Toma is derived from the process of cheese making.
+'Toma' actually means 'cheese made by the farmer himself!

-It is produced primarily in Aosta Valleys and Piedmont regions of Northern Italy.
-Famous as the region's specialities, this soft or semi-hard cheese is made from Italian cow's milk and has excellent melting qualities.
+It is produced primarily in the Aosta Valleys and Piedmont regions of Northern Italy.
+This soft or semi-hard cheese is made from Italian cow's milk and has excellent melting qualities.

 Closely related to the French tome, Toma comes in a variety of types.
-Every type is usually named after the region and the place where it is made.
+The type is usually named after the region and the place where it is made.
 Toma Piemontese variety, which has PDO status (Protected Designation of Origin) under EU, comes from Piedmont legislation while Toma di Gressoney, which is recognized as ‘Prodotto AgroalimentareTradizionale’, comes from Gressoney Valley.

-When grilled and served with melet, burgers, sauces and casseroles, the cheese tastes best.
+When grilled and served with burgers, sauces and casseroles, the cheese tastes best.
 It also goes well with Peaches, honey, fruit compotes, Fig jam, Toasted nuts, Balsamic syrup, and Sautéed Greens.